 The “Inability to Appear” form must be signed by the prisoner in front of Rai’s Mobile Notary Agency.
 Because we maintain security clearance we may visit the prisoner at any time – not just during visiting hours.
-This insures that we provide the fastest service possible for your pending nuptials.
+This ensures that we provide the fastest service possible for your pending nuptials.

 The applicant (Bride or Groom) must appear at the County Clerk-Recorder Department (in the Old Courthouse in Santa Ana, on the corner of Broadway and Civic Center) to obtain the marriage license.
 Your minister, the person “solemnizing the ceremony” will ACCOMPANY YOU.
 Original I.D.’s for both the bride and groom are required (no exceptions), along with proof that the person is incarcerated.